Money Done Right may be compensated if you make a purchase after clicking on a link.

 It can take a long time to fund the account, depending on the particular type of payment method.

-While the managed portfolio option is available, pure robo-advisors such as WealthFront or Betterment do a better job with a smaller initial deposit.
+While the Cash-Enhanced Managed Portfolio is available, pure robo-advisors such as WealthFront or Betterment do a better job with a smaller initial deposit.

 Who is Ally Invest good for?

 Ally Invest is good for experienced traders.

 It is a comprehensive suite that has everything a trader or serious investor could ask for.